 Finally, formal role expectations limit the ability of many cross-border regimes to provide an arena for deliberation.
 Actors often participate as representatives of their public authorities.
 They are tied to official positions and cannot engage in an open process of discussion, argumentation and persuasion.
 To create arenas for deliberation beyond formal role expectations, it can be useful to organise smaller meetings in which formal actors can raise opinions in a confidential manner.
+The realization of a culture of argumentation and the willingness to reach agreement require that public accessibility is limited.
+More open formats should be coupled with smaller circles of public authorities.
+One possibility to profit not only from a wide variety of viewpoints, but also from the positive effects of deliberation in a smaller context is the setting-up of a number of parallel discussion fora.
+While the fora discuss the same subjects, the number of participants in each forum is limited.
+In the end, the arenas are brought together (Klinke 2009, p.
+795).

-More open formats should be coupled with smaller circles of public authorities, and unconventional ways to discuss could be used.
+Moreover, unconventional ways to discuss could be used.
 For example, discussions within AG4 can build on brainstormings or a ping-pong of ideas, in which every participant contributes one idea, while in a second round, participants develop these ideas further.
 The third dimension of cross-border governance capability, legitimacy, is closely associated with deliberation.